 Cash Flow and Net Debt

-Net cash provided by operating activities was USD 50.4 million in H1 FY 2021 compared to USD 56.6 million in the prior year period.
+Cash provided by operating activities was USD (82.9) million in H1 FY 2022, including a USD (52.8m) tax payment related to the Intellihub divestment, compared to USD 50.4 million in the prior year period.
 Free Cash Flow (excl.
-M&A) was USD 41.6 million, a decrease of USD 3.7 million compared to H1 FY 2020, impacted by operating working capital and higher income taxes.
-In H1 FY 2021, capital expenditure amounted to USD 8.9 million (down 21.2% YoY), consistent with the Company's asset-light business model.
+M&A) was USD (38.9) million, a decrease of USD 80.5 million compared to the prior year.
+The decrease is mainly due to the significant build-up of inventories, up USD 76.3 million in H1 FY 2022, in anticipation of a production ramp-up in H2.
+In H1 FY 2022, capital expenditure amounted to USD 8.9 million and remained unchanged versus the previous year period.

-As of September 30, 2021, the ratio of net debt to Adjusted EBITDA was 0.5 times, with net debt of USD 79.3 million, after the dividend payment of USD 65.9 million in July and the acquisitions of Etrel and True Energy, net of gain on sale of investments, totaling USD 41.4 million in H1 FY 2021.
+As of September 30th, 2022, the ratio of net debt to trailing twelve months Adjusted EBITDA was 0.63 times, with net debt of USD 79.3 million, after the dividend payment in June 2022 and the sale of the Intellihub minority stake.

-The H1 FY 2021 earnings presentation, which forms part of this ad hoc announcement, is available on the Company's website at www.landisgyr.com/investors/results-center/.
+The H1 FY 2022 earnings presentation, which forms part of this ad hoc announcement, as well as the Half Year Report 2022 are available on the Company’s website at www.landisgyr.com/investors/results-center/.